ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+from the beginning, that we love one
+another.
+2 Ep.
+John, ver.
+5.

 ‘Lady.
 Then she fell on her face, and

 bowed herself to the ground, and said